freebyTech/freebyJenkinsLibrary/README.md

 # freebyJenkinsLibrary

-The Jenkins global library for use by freebyTech jenkins servers.
+The Jenkins global library for use by freebyTech jenkins servers for streamlining jenkins build pipeline files with know custom steps.

 For more information on shared libaries see: